Shyams728/bizcard_ocr_project/ReadMe.md

 # BizCardX: Business Card OCR

-This repository contains a _Python script_ that utilizes `Optical Character Recognition (OCR)` to extract information from images of business cards.
+This repository contains a _Python code_ that utilizes `Optical Character Recognition (OCR)` to extract information from images of business cards.
 The script employs the `easyocr` library for text extraction and incorporates various techniques, `including regular expressions`, for approximate string matching.
 This ensures the accurate extraction of relevant data.
-The extracted information is then `stored in MySQL`, `retrieved`, and displayed in `Streamlit GUI`.
+The extracted information is then `stored in Sqlite3`, `retrieved`, and displayed in `Streamlit GUI`.

 ## Optimized Image Processing